kaisnb/fashioncloud-challange/README.md

 ## Intro

-Since i never used ExpressJs directly i used a framework i am more familiar with called nestjs.
-Its built on top of ExpressJs but is also compatible with other libraries such as Fastify.
-It gives us typescript support out of the box, so that we have not to setup that manually.
+Since i never used ExpressJS directly i used a framework i am more familiar with called NestJS.
+Its built on top of ExpressJS but is also compatible with other libraries such as Fastify.
+It gives us typescript support out of the box.
 Since i also never worked with MongoDB i decided to use the object modeling tool mongosse which is also supported by NestJs.

 P.S.: Sorry i forgot to keep the commit history clean an granular :)